bcgov/aps-infra-platform/documentation/how-to/sdx-org-signing.md

 ---

-Organization signing is used to cryptographically verify that messages were transmitted with permission between the involved systems.
+Organization signing is used to cryptographically verify that messages were transmitted with permission between the involved systems using an authorized Runtime Group.

+!!! note "Setup is Optional"

+    There are various upgrades related to the connection that can be enabled.
+    Performing the counter-sign using the organization keys is one of these upgrades.
+    See [Connection Gateway Patterns](/how-to/sdx-upgrades.md) for more information.

-Before systems can make connections, the organization must register signing keys with the Runtime Group that their systems are using to connect to SDX.
+    If policy requires this to be enabled, then follow the steps to setup organization signing.
+The organization must register signing keys with the Runtime Group that their systems are using to connect to SDX.

 | Role               | Function                             |
 | ------------------ | ------------------------------------ |